 Can you guess how much Apple spends on the advertisements you see before you watch a YouTube video on your phone?
 An average of $2.7 million a month in 2017.
 Do you know how we know this?
 Because our ad intelligence platform tracks ad spend on mobile video devices for not just Apple, but thousands of other brands.
 And Pathmatics also tracks spending for desktop video, desktop display, mobile display, and Facebook.

 But keep in mind, not all ad intelligence platforms measure up to user expectations.
 Here are five areas where ad intelligence platforms usually drop the ball.
-Before you try and buy ad intel solutions, make sure it doesn’t make these mistakes.
+Before you try and buy advertising intelligence solutions, make sure it doesn’t make these mistakes.

 1. No Social Media Data